Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Results

 The \ac{dl} system with the lowest \ac{mde} is the HookFormer~\cite{Wu.2023_2}, a \ac{ViT} that has two connected branches with different resolution levels and was trained on \ac{caffe}'s zone labels.
 One of the branches receives a down-scaled image showing the greater global surroundings, while the other branch takes in the current high-resolution region of interest.
 This mimics the human approach of first mapping the surroundings and then zooming into the area of the calving front once the overarching formation is recognized.
 Although the HookFormer achieves the lowest \ac{mde}, it still encounters issues with some predictions.
 In certain images from the test set, the system incorrectly identifies ice mélange as part of the glacier, erroneously shifting the calving front towards the ocean.
 This misclassification reduces the system's performance during the winter months.
 In other images, rocky coastline is misidentified as part of the calving front.
-However, this might also be an issue of the test set, as the rock class has not been picked manually, so the rock may actually be covered by ice or snow.
-If the system is used to extract calving fronts for new glaciers and not for comparison with other \ac{dl} systems on the benchmark, this situation could easily be avoided by using a static mask that excludes the rocky coastlines of laterally bounding mountains.
 Moreover, the HookFormer, like the other \ac{dl} systems, exhibits a decreased delineation performance for Sentinel-1 images of the Columbia Glacier.
 Additionally, the outputs of the HookFormer show slight patching artifacts.
 Since the complete images provided in \ac{caffe} are too large to be fed unchanged into the neural network, the images must be divided into patches, which, in this case, sometimes leads to completely straight edges between the predicted classes.
-This problem could most likely be mitigated if the region-of-interest patches were extracted with an overlap and the outputs at the overlap were averaged.
-Lastly, HookFormer's delineated calving fronts seem to be ragged, which could be fixed during post-processing.
+Lastly, HookFormer's delineated calving fronts seem to be jagged and unsmooth, which could be fixed during post-processing.